electricianinsomniac/Preprocessing-images/README.md

 ![image](https://user-images.githubusercontent.com/110273737/209093980-a445fe8a-22ce-405e-9614-e2395282c2d9.png)

-segmentation by changing to greyscale than streching image, and convert to biner
+segmentation by changing to greyscale than streching image, and convert to biner with some binary value

 ## Another images
 this is result to another images;